neurodata/neurodata.io/content/about/funding.md

 brains, specifically comparing and contrasting humans with mice, the leading experimental animal.

-#### Project Title: Multiscale Generalized Correlation: A Unified Distance-Based Correlation Measure for Dependence Discovery
+#### Generalized Correlation: A Unified Distance-Based Correlation Measure for Dependence Discovery
 **1712947 (Cencheng)**: 05/01/2017 - 04/30/2020
 *NSF*, $42,707